 All staff and council representatives are entitled to dignity, respect and courtesy within the workplace and to not experience any form of discrimination.
 Bognor Regis Town Council will not tolerate bullying or harassment in our workplace or at work-related events outside of the workplace, whether the conduct is a one-off act or repeated course of conduct, and whether harm is intended or not.
 Neither will we tolerate retaliation against, or victimisation of, any person involved in bringing a complaint of harassment or bullying.
 You should also be aware that, if you have bullied or harassed someone (e.g. physical violence, harassment), in some circumstances the treatment may amount to a crime punishable by a fine or imprisonment.
+The law requires employers to take reasonable steps to prevent sexual harassment of their workers.

-We expect all representatives of the council to treat each other with respect and uphold the values of the Code of Conduct, Civility & Respect Pledge, Equality Policy, Equality, Diversity & Inclusion Policy, and all other policies and procedures set by the Council.
+We expect all representatives of the council, including third-parties, to treat each other with respect and uphold the values of the Code of Conduct, Civility & Respect Pledge, Equality Policy, Equality, Diversity & Inclusion Policy, and all other policies and procedures set by the Council.
 We expect you to demonstrate respect by listening and paying attention to others, having consideration for other people's feelings, following protocols and rules, showing appreciation and thanks, and being kind.